sanand0/til/llms.md

   - Resumes.
   - Patents.
 - 22 Jul 2025.
 CLI optimization for LLMs will likely emerge.
 More CLIs (and wrappers / hooks in the shell) will improve output and error contexts for LLMs, e.g. printing current directory, caching slow outputs, suggesting alternate commands, etc. [Ref](https://www.notcheckmark.com/2025/07/rethinking-cli-interfaces-for-ai/)
 - 22 Jul 2025.
 Frequent commits with linting & building seems like a good AI coding strategy, especially for Claude Code.
-[Ref](https://www.notcheckmark.com/2025/07/rethinking-cli-interfaces-for-ai/)
+[Ref](https://www.notcheckmark.com/2025/07/rethinking-cli-interfaces-for-ai/) #ai-coding
   > To keep Claude Code in line on my project, I’ve relied heavily on linters, build scripts, formatters, and git commit hooks.
   > It’s pretty easy to get Claude Code to commit often by including it in your CLAUDE.md, but it often likes to ignore other commands like “make sure the build doesn’t fail” and “fix any failing tests”.
   > All my projects have a .git/hooks/pre-commit script that enforces project standards.
 The hook works really well to keep things in line.